Lightning lift Stanley Cup in capping NHL’s marathon season

 “Obviously, we can go back and look at what’s going on in the world now,” said Maroon, who won the Cup last year with St. Louis.
 “I think a lot of us are going to sit back and talk about this one a lot, because this one was a special one, and a hard one to win.”

+“This was probably the toughest Stanley Cup to win under the circumstances.,” Stamkos said.
+“It’s amazing the sacrifices the families went through just to allow us to chase our dreams.”

-While the Lightning traveled home to prepare for a fan rally and boat parade along the Hillsborough River set for Wednesday, the NHL turns its attention to next week, when the two-day draft — to be conducted remotely — opens on Oct.
+A fan rally and boat parade along the Hillsborough River is set for Wednesday, followed by a public celebration at Raymond James Stadium where 16,000 fans are expected to attend.

+While the Lightning celebrate, the NHL turns its attention to next week, when the two-day draft — to be conducted remotely — opens on Oct.
 6, followed by the start of free agency three days later.

 It remains unclear when the 2020-21 season will open, either in December or early January, though the plan is to squeeze in a full 82-game schedule.